wenkairen/RoboND-Kinematics-Project/RoboND-Kinematics-Project/report.md

 [image4]: ./misc_images/4.jpg
 [image5]: ./misc_images/5.jpg
 [image5]: ./misc_images/6.jpg
+[image7]: ./misc_images/7.jpg
+[image8]: ./misc_images/urdf.jpg
 ### Kinematic Analysis

 This is the diagram of the Kuka KR210 robot:

 ![alt text][image1]

+The following images for reference.
+![image7][7]

+the link frames(coordinate systems) choosen according to Modified DH convention. `O(i)` is the origin for link i frame, and `X(i)`, `Z(i)` are the X and Z axis correspondingly, and Z represents the axis of rotation(translation in case of prismatic joints).
+Since we are using a right handed coordinate system, `Y(i)` can be calculated accordingly.

+![image8][urdf]

+the reference frames as specified in the URDF file.
+Here, `Ojointi` represents ith frame origin(also represented by a black triangle).
+It also shows various distance between these joint positions as specified in URDF.
+We will be refering to these values in our description for DH parameter table.

 ### DH parameter Kuka KR210 robot